curl/everything-curl/usingcurl-returns.md

     networking layers that the sending failed, this exit status gets returned.
 To pintpoint why this happens, some serious digging is usually required.
-Start with enabling verbose mode, do tracing and if possible check the network traffic with a tool like wireshark or similar.
+Start with enabling verbose mode, do tracing and if possible check the network traffic with a tool like Wireshark or similar.

  56. Failure in receiving network data.
 Receiving data over the network is a crucial part of most curl operations and when curl gets an error from the lowest networking layers that the receiving of data failed, this exit status gets returned.
 To pintpoint why this happens, some serious digging is usually required.
-Start with enabling verbose mode, do tracing and if possible check the network traffic with a tool like wireshark or similar.
+Start with enabling verbose mode, do tracing and if possible check the network traffic with a tool like Wireshark or similar.

  57. **Not used**